Getting started with the core device

 When run(), the experiment first ensures that ttl0 is in output mode and actively driving the device it is connected to.
 Bidirectional TTL channels (i.e. TTLInOut) are in input (high impedance) mode by default, output-only TTL channels (TTLOut) are always in output mode.
 There are no input-only TTL channels.

 The experiment then drives one million 2 µs long pulses separated by 2 µs each.
-Connect an oscilloscope or logic analyzer to TTL0 and run artiq_run.py rtio.py.
+Connect an oscilloscope or logic analyzer to TTL0 and run artiq_run rtio.py.
 Notice that the generated signal’s period is precisely 4 µs, and that it has a duty cycle of precisely 50%.
-This is not what you would expect if the delay and the pulse were implemented with register-based general purpose input output (GPIO) that is CPU-controlled.
-The signal’s period would depend on CPU speed, and overhead from the loop, memory management, function calls, etc, all of which are hard to predict and variable.
+This is not what one would expect if the delay and the pulse were implemented with register-based general purpose input output (GPIO) that is CPU-controlled.
+The signal’s period would depend on CPU speed, and overhead from the loop, memory management, function calls, etc., all of which are hard to predict and variable.
 Any asymmetry in the overhead would manifest itself in a distorted and variable duty cycle.

 Instead, inside the core device, output timing is generated by the gateware and the CPU only programs switching commands with certain timestamps that the CPU computes.